maxboeck/mxb/src/posts/link-sharer/11-08-2019-link-sharer.md

 tags: code
 image: cover.jpg
 draft: true
+description: "A pain point of the IndieWeb is that it's sometimes not as convenient to share content as it is on the common social media platforms.
+Let's improve that."
 ---

 <p class="lead">A pain point of the IndieWeb is that it's sometimes not as convenient to share content as it is on the common social media platforms.</p>

-Posting a new short "note" on my site currently requires me to commit a new markdown file to the repository on Github.
+Posting a new short ["note"](/notes) on my site currently requires me to commit a new markdown file to the repository on Github.
 That's doable (for a developer), but not really convenient, especially when you're on the go and just want to share a quick link.
-Eventually I would then fall back to posting on Twitter et al. That's why I wanted to improve the process.
+Twitter and other social media platforms literally make this as easy as clicking a single button, which makes it tempting to just post stuff straight to them.
+That's why I wanted to improve this process for my site.

 A quick Google search revealed that smarter people have already solved that problem.
 I came across this [blog post by Tim Kadlec](https://timkadlec.com/remembers/2018-02-06-saving-links-to-my-site-with-a-bookmarklet/) who describes adapting someone else's link sharing technique for his (Hugo-powered) blog.
 That just left me the task of adapting it for my setup (Eleventy, Netlify) and customizing a few details.

 The new link sharing basically has three main parts: